Ashby de la Launde

 - Check our Census Resource page for county-wide resources.

 - Many parts of the church have been dated to the 13th and 14th centuries.
 Edward KINGE restored the church here in 1605.
-The church was rebuilt in the 1800s.
-The church only seats about 100 people.

 - The area of this parish once belonged to the Knights Templer at Temple Bruer.

-- A photograph of Saint Hibald's church is at the Wendy Parkinson English Church Photographs site.
+- A photograph of Saint Hibald's church is at the Wendy PARKINSON English Church Photographs site.

-- Here is a photograph of St. Hibald's Church supplied by Ron Cole (who retains the copyright):
+- Here is a photograph of St. Hibald's Church supplied by Ron COLE (who retains the copyright):

 - The parish register dates from 1695.